jimmo/ncss-embedded/chapters/9-advanced-components.md

 It depends on the sensors we want to use, but drivers should capture the full functionality of the device and be as simple to use as possible.

-Writing good drivers builds on a greater understanding of classes, often to make things more convenient (such as using [`property`](https://docs.python.org/3/library/functions.html#property) to only access variables via `getter` and `setter` methods (a method is a function inside an object).
+Writing good drivers builds on a greater understanding of classes, often to make things more convenient (such as using [`property` - https://docs.python.org/3/library/functions.html#property](https://docs.python.org/3/library/functions.html#property) to only access variables via `getter` and `setter` methods (a method is a function inside an object).

 As you write more Python programs, you'll learn more tricks like this.
 But our advice is to not try and make a spaceship driver from the start, focus on getting the functionality, and ask yourself how *you* would like to make it more convenient to use.